sqitchers/sqitch/README.md

     ./Build bundle --install_base sqitch_bundle

 After which, Sqtich can be run from `./sqitch_bundle/bin/sqitch`.
+To include support for a feature in the bundle, pass the `--with` (or `-w`) option naming the feature:

+    ./Build bundle --install_base sqitch_bundle --with postgres -w sqlite

+The feature names correspond to the supported engines:

+* pg - PostgreSQL support
+* sqlite - SQLite support
+* mysql - MySQL support
+* firebiard - Firebird support
+* oracle - Oracle support
+* vertica - Vertica support
+* exasol - Exasol support

 To build from a Git clone, first install [Dist::Zilla](https://metacpan.org/module/Dist::Zilla), then use it to install